bitbaendiger/ledc/README.md

 The virtual-machine here is capabale of driving 16 LED-Strips and has up to 16 registers to store things in background.
-You may also define up to 16 groups of LED-Strips and registers that could be controlled using normal instructions as you would controll a single LED-Strip or register.
+You may also define up to 16 groups of LED-Strips and registers that could be controlled using normal instructions as you would control a single LED-Strip or register.

 ## Assembler